 It is extremely awkward to ask the technician just to come out and check your system only to find a rather obvious switch to be the problem.
 Some typical problems with central air conditioning have straightforward fixes.
-Therefore, if something goes wrong, save time and money by performing these basic controls before calling your trusted expert for an AC repair service.
+Therefore, if something goes wrong, save time and money by performing these basic controls before calling your trusted expert for an AC services in Marietta.

 1. Circuit break

 This should be the first thing to check if your AC doesn’t start.
 Check whether the circuit breaker has tripped and turned it on.
 If this happens often, call in an electrician.

 2. Thermostat problems

 When AC doesn’t switch off even after reaching the set temperature or shows no digits and shuts off when set to heat option, you may need a new thermostat.